 On most days, children engage in an alphabet activity.
-These activities grow in complexity throughout the year and include reciting the alphabet, alphabetizing, playing alphabet games, and learning about accents and syllabication.
-These activities not only teach the alphabet sequence but also develop retrieval skills.
-If children ever forget any letters, they have some means of identifying them without guessing or asking someone else.
+These activities grow in complexity throughout the year and include dictionary skills, alphabetizing, playing alphabet games, and learning about accents and syllabication.
+These activities reinforce the alphabet sequence and develop retrieval skills.
+Information about the origins of the English language is also provided to help children understand how our language developed over time.